New 2022 BMW X7 facelift spotted: price, specs and release date

 This BMW X7 prototype is only wearing a small amount of camouflage, so don’t expect the new model to look radically different from today’s car.

 The new X7 will likely get a new headlight design, however, that could look similar to the upcoming 7 Series‘ design.
-The trend is for BMW grilles to get bigger, but the X7’s grille was already gigantic – could it possibly get any larger?
+The trend is for BMW grilles to get bigger, but the current X7’s grille is already gargantuan – could it possibly get any larger?
+Based on these spyshots, it seems not.

-No images have emerged showing the new X7’s interior, but there’s a chance BMW could fit the new car with the same brand-new iDrive 8 infotainment system as the recently revealed iX and i4 electric cars.
+No images have surfaced of the new X7’s interior, but there’s a strong chance BMW could fit the updated SUV with the same brand-new iDrive 8 infotainment system as the recently revealed iX and i4 electric cars.

 These come with a dual-screen system that features a 12.3-inch digital driver’s display and a 14.9-inch central touchscreen, melded together into one vast widescreen.

-Don’t expect the rest of the X7’s cabin to look dramatically different from the current car, however.
-It’ll still feel very posh and be spacious enough to carry seven people.
+It’s unlikely the X7’s cabin will look dramatically different from the current car, however.
+It’ll still feel very posh and be spacious enough to carry seven people — with the option of two ‘captain’s chairs’ in the middle row if you’re using this as a car to be chauffeured in.

 The current BMW X7 uses a range of large and powerful engines, including six-cylinder petrol and diesel units plus a range-topping V8 version.
-Expect these to carry over to the new model, perhaps with some tweaks to make them more powerful or efficient.
+Expect these to be carried over to the new model, perhaps with some tweaks to make them more powerful or, more likely, to improve fuel economy.

 The new BMW X7 is likely to arrive in 2022, which means you could see an official reveal at the end of 2021, or early next year.